-Changes in the health care delivery system, decrease in the number of advanced educational programs in the specialty, loss of interest on the part of the profession and/or public, or other factors may cause a specialty board to discontinue operations and seek voluntarily to have its recognition withdrawn by the CPME.
+Changes in the health-care delivery system, decrease in the number of advanced educational programs in the specialty, loss of interest on the part of the profession and/or public, or other factors may cause a specialty board to discontinue operations and seek voluntarily to have its recognition withdrawn by the CPME.
 An action to withdraw recognition based upon voluntary termination is not subject to appeal.
-The specialty board is advised to provide an orderly discontinuation of the certification process in accordance with the procedures specified in the Loss of CPME Recognition of a Specialty Board Section of this publication.
+The specialty board is advised to provide an orderly discontinuation of the certification process in accord with the procedures specified in the Discontinuation of a Specialty Board section of this publication.